ankit879/ankit879/README.md

 - 👋 Hi, I’m @ankit879
 - 👀 I’m interested in ...
 Software development
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ...
+Android Development
 - 💞️ I’m looking to collaborate on ...IT
 - 📫 How to reach me ...IT companies